mgcooper/icemodel/icemodel/+icemodel/+verification/README.md

   `firn_observational`) are FORCING-AGNOSTIC: the case folder stores one data-only `observations.mat` bundle (the eval target).
-The manifest is forcing-agnostic - it records which forcing/eval sources are available (by id, informational only), but the forcing is NOT bundled and NOT stipulated, so any forcing usable at runtime without rewriting `observations.mat`.
-No bundled `reference.mat` smoke copy is written — the default candidate, with no model output supplied, falls through to the soft diagnostic lane.
+The manifest is forcing-agnostic - it records which forcing/eval sources are available (by id, informational only), but the forcing is NOT bundled and NOT stipulated.
+You can therefore use any forcing that runs at runtime without rewriting `observations.mat`.
+No bundled `reference.mat` smoke copy is written.
+With no model output supplied, the default candidate falls through to the soft diagnostic path.
 Forcing always lives separately under per-source subfolders `data/input/met/<source>/` and `data/input/userdata/<source>/` (standard icemodel naming via `writemet`/`writeuserdata`), never in the eval folder.
 (Older PROMICE demo